freesoul84/keep_photos/README.md

 Bot for downloading photos from instagram account

 ## Implementation
-This is an simple script build using python and selenium webdriver use to scrape photos from given instagram account.
+This is a simple python script build using python and selenium webdriver use to scrape photos from the given instagram account.

 ## Installation
 You should have the following preinstalled: